Julian/regret/docs/before-you-deprecate.rst

 Document Your Public API
 ------------------------

-A `deprecation policy <Have a Policy>` can clarify to users of a package what to expect as the package evolves and changes APIs or objects over time.
+A `deprecation policy <before-you-deprecate:Have a Policy>` can clarify to users of a package what to expect as the package evolves and changes APIs or objects over time.

 Simply specifying how deprecations will be handled however is not enough.
 Even with a clear policy on how deprecations will be handled, a key additional